- •

 If you’re unsure, check the ferry company’s page on our website or contact our support team for help.

-Make your journey from Sicily (All Ports) to Valletta, Malta, a delightful experience with these handy tips for a safe, comfy, and fun adventure!
-The quick ferry ride through Pozzallo showcases the stunning Mediterranean, connecting you to Valletta’s rich history and vibrant culture.
+Make your journey from Sicily (All Ports) to Valletta, Malta, a delightful experience with these handy tips for a safe and enjoyable trip!

 Check out our blog for more tips and inspiration to help you enjoy your trip to Valletta, Malta even more.